 Section 3, which is a provision of the HUD Act of 1968, requires that recipients of certain HUD financial assistance, to the greatest extent feasible, provide job training, employment, and contracting opportunities for low- or very-low income residents in connection with projects and activities in their neighborhoods.
-Charleston County Sub-Recipients are required to ensure compliance with Section 3 mandates, to the greatest extent feasible.
-During PY 18 the Community Development Department and Charleston County Building Services sponsored a training opportunity for Emergency Repair Sub-Recipients and representatives from Section 3 Firms.
-The training focused on contract requirements, construction oversight, permits and building inspections.
-The training event also provided Section 3 firms with an opportunity to meet face-to-face with Charleston County Emergency Repair Sub-Recipients to discuss their construction experience and market their services.
+Charleston County Sub-Recipients are required to ensure compliance with Section 3 mandates.
+During PY 19 the Community Development Department, Charleston County Building Services and City of North Charleston Building Services sponsored a training opportunity for CDBG Emergency Repair Sub-Recipients, HOME Sub-Recipients and representatives from Section 3 Firms.
+The training focused on contract requirements, construction oversight, LBP requirements building inspections/permits and an overview of South Carolina Labor Licensing and Regulations (SCLLR) contractor licensing requirements.
+The training event also featured several Section 3 firms hosting a Panel discussion where they encouraged peer mentorship as a means to smaller Section 3 firms building capacity.
+In addition to the informational session the forum served as an opportunity for Section 3 firms to meet face-to-face with Charleston County Emergency Repair and HOME Sub-Recipients to discuss their construction experience and market their services.